consiglionazionaledellericerche/jscontact-tools/README.md

 23. The TZ and GEO properties can be associated to an ADR property by grouping them together through the group construct.

+24. Either the "ISO-3166-1-alpha-2" parameter (that maybe used in RDAP) is converted.

 ### Conversion Profiles from vCard to JSContact Card

 By default, where a collection of objects is mapped to a map of <key,object> entries, the key has the following format: <vCard Element Tag> + "-" + <index of the element among the vCard sibling elements (starting from 1)> (e.g. "ADR-1")